 Is Mastercard Incorporated Growing?

-Mastercard Incorporated has increased its earnings per share (EPS) by an average of 18% a year, over the last three years (using a line of best fit).
-It achieved revenue growth of 14% over the last year.
+Mastercard Incorporated has increased its earnings per share (EPS) by an average of 23% a year, over the last three years (using a line of best fit).
+Its revenue is up 13% over last year.

 Has Mastercard Incorporated Been A Good Investment?

 We compared total CEO remuneration at Mastercard Incorporated with the amount paid at other large companies.
-We found that it pays well over the median amount paid in the benchmark group.
+As discussed above, we discovered that the company pays more than the median of that group.